opensearch-project/project-website/_authors/armarble.markdown

 linkedin: 'ariana-m-698743183'
 ---

-Ariana Marble is a Technical Writer at AWS focusing on OpenSearch.
+**Ariana Marble** is an AWS technical writer focusing on OpenSearch.